Welcome remarks by Steve Rollett, Deputy Chief Executive, CST, and Chair of CST’s School improvement professional community.

 As trusts continue to steward SEND reform as a core element of school improvement, this keynote will introduce Ambition’s new Inclusive Teaching Framework.
 Developed to support educators in understanding the diverse ways children think, feel and develop, the framework has been rigorously evidenced and draws on insights from developmental psychology, speech and language, occupational therapy and physical development, building on teachers’ existing expertise in great teaching.
 Anne Heavey and Dr Neil Gilbride will explore how the framework can support trusts to better understand, anticipate and adapt to a broader range of pupils’ needs.

-Director of Insights, Ambition Institute
+Director of Impact, Ambition Institute

-Anne is Director of Insights at Ambition Institute.
+Anne is Director of Impact at Ambition Institute.
 Anne’s previous roles include Priority Project Lead: School Inspection Policy at Ofsted and National Director of Whole School SEND, as well as an earlier career as a music teacher, with extensive experience in schools and education.
 She has significant expertise in special educational needs and has advised the Department of Education on several occasions, most recently as a member of the 2025 expert group on inclusion in mainstream education.

 Associate Dean, Ambition Institute